iiab/iiab/roles/remoteit/README.md

 1. Browse to [https://remote.it](https://remote.it) (Web Portal) and sign up for an account.

-2. Download [remote.it's desktop application](https://remote.it/download/) e.g. for Windows, macOS or Linux to your own laptop/computer &mdash; if you prefer this over the https://remote.it Web Portal.
+2. Download the [remote.it desktop application](https://remote.it/download/) e.g. for Windows, macOS or Linux to your own laptop/computer &mdash; if you prefer this over the https://remote.it Web Portal.

    COMPARISON: "The Desktop and [CLI](https://docs.remote.it/software/cli) can [each] support both peer to peer connections and proxy connections [whereas] the Web Portal and API can only support proxy connections" according to https://docs.remote.it/software/device-package/usage